25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 24. Salience Bias

-Why can’t we resist cake?
+Why do we find it so hard to resist cake?

 Example